Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 tree.
 The `touch` command updates the time at which the file was last modified, and creates an empty file if it didn't exist before now.

-Git's "index" is also called the "staging area", so _staged_ is a shorter way of saying "in the index."
+Git's "index" is also called the _staging area_, so _staged_ is a shorter way of saying "in the index."
 The index is a list of all the file versions that are going to be part of the *next* commit you make.

-For an exmaple of a staging area, consider the way you go about cooking dinner.
+For an examaple of a staging area, consider the way you go about cooking dinner.
 To get organized, you pull out all the ingredients you need and at least set them on the counter before you get underway making the meal.
 Once you start cooking, you don't have to look in the fridge for an ingredient.